WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/tutorials/feat.md

 ﻿# Adding a Feat

+**Disclaimer**: These docs haven't been updated since 2.0 release and have errors as a result.
+The tutorial project still works, but expect a revamp of the tutorial docs soon.

 The first feat is [Magical Aptitude](https://aonprd.com/FeatDisplay.aspx?ItemName=Magical%20Aptitude).
 Due to changes from the tabletop rpg it will grant bonuses to Knowledge Arcana in place of Spellcraft.

 To keep the code organized, create a new folder called `Feats`.
 Inside the folder create a new class called `MagicalAptitude`.
 This class will create the feat.